donders-research-data-management/rdm-wiki/hpc-wiki/en/cluster_howto/compute_torque.md

 ## Interactive computation in text mode

-It is possible to acquire a Linux shell of an execute host for running computations interactively.
+It is possible to acquire a Linux shell of an compute node for running computations interactively.
 It is done by submitting the so-called __interactive__ jobs.
 To submit an interactive job, one adds an additional `-I` option of the `qsub` command:

 ```bash
 $ qsub -I -l 'procs=1,mem=128mb,walltime=00:10:00,mem=128mb'